gkimangelica/FinTech-Test/README.md

 EXTRACT folder containes the output of the loaded data from the Excel file.
 TRANSFORM folder contains the output of the Transform and DataMart jobs.

+For Power BI Dashboard, the template can be found in Power BI folder.